 According to this legend, a Dutch gold panner around 1500, when he once spent the night in the open air at the Emme, heard angels singing and saw a bright light.
 The next day he visited the place where the light came from and hung up a picture representing the Coronation of Mary.
 The miracle spread and more and more people visited the place.

 However, in 1518 a first chapel was built and 100 years later a Franciscan monastery.
 During the Reformation, the miraculous image (a Pieta) was saved from the iconoclasts by Fribach (Canton Bern) and brought to Werthenstein.
 This picture attracted many pilgrims and pilgrims.

 In 1838 the Franciscan monastery was abolished by the government of Lucerne.

-Later, the rooms accommodated the cantonal government. deaf-mute asylum.
-When the latter also moved away, the buildings served the parish of Werthenstein and, from 1909, the missionaries of the Holy Family.
+Later, the premises housed the cantonal deaf and dumb institution.
+When this also moved away, the buildings were used by the parish of Werthenstein and from 1909 by the Missionaries of the Holy Family.

 Majestically the monastery is enthroned on a rock above the Kleine Emme.

 Various renovation works starting in 1953 gave the complex its current appearance.
 It is used exclusively by the parish and pilgrims.